kitnil/awesome/README.md

 ## TeX

+- [open-source-rover](https://github.com/nasa-jpl/open-source-rover) - A build-it-yourself, 6-wheel rover based on the rovers on Mars!
 - [guile-xcb](https://github.com/mwitmer/guile-xcb) - A guile implementation of the X protocol using xml/xcb
 - [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - Resources for conservation, development, and documentation of low resource (human) languages.
 - [awesome-deep-learning-music](https://github.com/ybayle/awesome-deep-learning-music) - List of articles related to deep learning applied to music